graeme-a-stewart/cpp-concurrency/doc/01-BasicThreadManagement.md

 As expected, thread support is found in the `std` namespace.
-(In this documentation usually we'll give this namespace explicity, but it's quite common for tutorials to omit this assuming a `using namespace std;`.)
+(In this documentation usually we'll give this namespace explicity, but it's quite common for tutorials to omit this, assuming a `using namespace std;`.)

-To start a thread we need to give it something to do, so we pass the name of a function that we wish to call in the thread as the argument to `std::thread`. e.g.,
+To start a thread we should give it something to do[^1], so we pass the name of a function that we wish to call in the thread as the argument to `std::thread`. e.g.,